Boiled Egg Bhurji Recipe

 • 4 large hard-boiled eggs

-• 2 tablespons vegetable oil
+• 2 tablespons oil

 • 1 tablespon butter (salted or unsalted)